SLVC-DIDA: Signature-less Verifiable Credential-based Issuer-hiding and Multi-party Authentication for Decentralized Identity: Related Work

 \section{Related Work}

 \textbf{DID Framework.} The development of DID framework has been addressed by a few recent studies that explored the technical capabilities, such as scalability and security \cite{javed2021health,xie2023cross,xiong2023bdim}.
-For example, Deepak {\em et al.} \cite{maram2021candid} developed a DID framework, called CanDID, that used web authentication services to address the bootstrapping challenge through a decentralized node committee for seamless credential issuance, so that the capability of users' control over identity data was improved. \cite{adusumilli2021integrating} tried to combine machine learning with blockchain to achieve scalability of identity management.
+For example, Deepak {\em et al.} \cite{maram2021candid} developed a DID framework, called CanDID, that used web authentication services to address the bootstrapping challenge through a decentralized node committee for seamless credential issuance, so that the capability of users' control over identity data was improved.
 Liu {\em et al.} \cite{liu2024ss} conducted a method of establishing trust via appling leader sharding and main chain, which used conventional sharding to manage DID related transactions.
-A multi-layer web3 DID architecture is proposed, by which utilized sharding blockchain to solve the issue of insufficient scalability of existing DID solutions.
 Some other efforts were made to reduce computation and storage costs, such as using a cryptographic accumulator-based solution to constructing a revocation mechanism for VCs in IoT networks \cite{mazzocca2024evoke}.
-ZKP-based methods \cite{huh2023did,yeoh2023fast,rosenberg2023zk} also were explored to enhance DID resolvers and VCs, such as aggregating signatures.
+Despite the decentralized nature of DID frameworks, these solutions fail to address privacy protection for both users and issuers.

-\textbf{Multi-party Identity Authentication.} Existing identity authentication schemes are primarily based on cryptographic techniques.
-For example, anonymous credentials have been probed to secure identity verification by prior studies \cite{hesse2023bind,doerner2023threshold,hebant2023traceable,mir2023aggregate}. \cite{hesse2023bind} used anonymous credentials to extend the aggregate signature mechanism within a Self-sovereign Identity (SSI) framework.; \cite{hebant2023traceable} applied attribute-based encryption for traceable certificates, supporting multi-party authentication.
+\textbf{Decentralized Identity Authentication.} Existing identity authentication schemes are primarily based on cryptographic techniques.
+For example, aggregate signature-credential have been probed to secure identity verification by prior studies \cite{mir2023aggregate,hebant2023traceable}.
+Hébant {\em et al.} \cite{hebant2023traceable} introduced the use of aggregate signatures with randomized tags, allowing specific tracking authorities to perform tracking.
+Mir {\em et al.} \cite{mir2023aggregate} employed two signature primitives, aggregated signatures with randomized tags and public keys and aggregate Mercurial signatures, to propose an issuer-hiding multi-authorization anonymous credential scheme.
+Moreover, blind signatures \cite{hanzlik2023non, karantaidou2024blind} and ring signatures \cite{kasimatis2024did,liang2023lrs_pki} are also used in identity authentication to preserving privacy for users or issuers.
+However, the above PKI-based approaches for credential issuance and verification remain vulnerable to risks posed by a single incompetent issuer, including signing key compromise or lower-level security protocol for VC issuance.
+Additionally, neither blind nor ring signatures can achieve issuer-hiding and privacy-preserving DID authentication in a single scheme.
+In contrast, our signature-less VC achieves both properties through ZKPs.